SuLab/scheduled-bots/README.md

 ## Installation
 Install files from requirements.txt and WikiDataIntegrator via pip.
 Install scheduled-bots by changing into the directory with the setup.py file and install it with `pip install -e .`

+To import from scheduled-bots, you may also need to add that same directory to your system path with `sys.path.insert(0, '<path>')`.